ember-engines/ember-engines.com/markdown/guide/what-are-engines.md

 Engines provide an antidote to these problems by allowing for distributed development, testing, and packaging of logically-grouped pieces of an application.

-Engines are good for companies that have a large number of teams, where each team has their own area that is clearly separated from the others.
-If your app is developed by a small team, engines are probably not very helpful for you.
+Engines are good for organizations that have multiple teams, where each team has their own area that is clearly separated from the others.
 The isolation is good when it matches organizational boundaries, but adds unnecessary complexity when there is not a good match.

 Engines are used by a number of organizations, including [LinkedIn](linkedin.com), [Chase](https://www.chase.com/), and [Square](https://squareup.com), to power sites with million of users.